UC-Davis-molecular-computing/scadnano/README.md

 Pressing Ctrl+Z will undo the last action that changed the design.
 Pressing Shift+Ctrl+Z will redo it.

+**Right-click:**
+Some items can be right-clicked (or Ctrl-clicked on Mac) to bring up a context menu.
+For such items the browser's normal right-click is disabled.
+To see the browser's normal right-click menu on such items, press Shift + right-click.

 ## Menu

 The menu layout is currently hacky and will [change to something more elegant in the future](https://github.com/UC-Davis-molecular-computing/scadnano/issues/63).